open5gs/open5gs/README.md

   - src/hss : the heart of HSS protocol stack

-See LICENSE file for legal information on this software.

-See INSTALL for information on building and using this software.
+See INSTALL.md for information on building and using this software.